 But these days, we can consider social media to be the “new” word-of-mouth marketing.
 By posting updates on your profiles and pages, you’re thus sharing your owned media.

 According to this article, earned and owned media are morphing because of social media and audiences’ increasing willingness to trust their judgment about the validity of content rather than depend on the proxy of trust afforded by a media brand, such as The New York Times.
-And the changes in earned and owned are transforming paid media.
+And the changes in earned and owned media are transforming paid media.

 The above is a detailed summary of the digital marketing types, which is the best, and types of digital media.
 We have shown you what online marketing and digital advertising is about.

 - How to Create Viral Content Marketing Campaigns to Grow Your Audience